 Cancer Internal Medicine Lymphoma Adult Subjects

-Epcoritamab is an investigational drug being developed for the treatment of R/R DLBCL and R/R cFL.
-Study doctors will assess participants in a monotherapy treatment arm of epcoritamab.
-Participants will receive escalating doses of epcoritamab, until full dose is achieved.
-Approximately 184 adult participants with R/R DLBCL and R/R cFL will be enrolled in the study in approximately 80 sites in the United States of America.
+Epcoritamab is an investigational drug being developed for the treatment of DLBCL.
+Study doctors put the participants in groups called treatment arms.
+Participants will receive epcoritamab combined with R-CHOP, followed by epcoritamab or R-CHOP followed by rituximab will be explored.
+Approximately 900 adult participants with with newly diagnosed DLBCL will be enrolled in the study in approximately 315 sites in globally.

 There may be higher treatment burden for participants in this trial compared to their standard of care.
 Participants will attend regular visits during the study at an approved institution (hospital or clinic).
 The effect of the treatment will be frequently checked by medical assessments, blood tests, questionnaires and side effects.